Previous dayApril 24, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-Reports of a magnitude 4.3 earthquake 294 km WNW of Longyearbyen, Svalbard and Jan Mayen came in on April 24, 2026 at 18:51 UTC.
-This was a shallow crustal earthquake, focused at 10.0 km depth.
-The epicenter is at 79.155°, 3.022°.
+Seismographs logged a magnitude 4.3 earthquake 294 km WNW of Longyearbyen, Svalbard and Jan Mayen with origin time 18:51 UTC on April 24, 2026.
+The hypocenter lay at 10.0 km, placing this in the shallow crustal category.
+Coordinates: 79.155°, 3.022°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-24